 The seeker could then look on the map, and following the direction given, determine which dot they were supposed to go to next.

-Me hearties, there was a lot of mapping skills packed into our educational treasure hunt!
+Me hearties, there was a lot of mapping skills packed into our educational treasure hunt activity!
 And when learning is play, kids just soak it up, you savvy?